Iraqi war veterans meet a dolphin. Photo via Flickr user James Brooks

 An American military dolphin trains with its handler.
 Photo via WIkimedia Commons

-You’re aware that Russia has formally annexed the Crimean peninsula from neighbouring Ukraine and taken their naval ships from them.
+You’re aware that Russia has formally annexed the Crimean peninsula from neighboring Ukraine and taken their naval ships from them.
 As it turns out, included in that package are dolphins trained for combat.

 Battle dolphins are a Cold War relic, established in the 1960s by the Soviet Union and the United States, who were somehow able to take a break from all that nuclear stockpiling they were doing to also get into a dick-measuring contest about who could have its dolphins the most trained in espionage.
 Ahh, the 60s.